People

 PhD Candidate, Syracuse University

 Miranda is a PhD candidate fascinated by the hidden lives of fungi in wetlands.
-She studies how environmental factors like pH, microtopography, hydrology, and nutrients shape fungal communities, especially mycorrhizal fungi.
-Wetlands are messy, beautiful systems that punch above their weight in biodiversity and ecosystem function, and she’s drawn to untangling their complexity and spotlighting their organisms that are often overlooked.
-Miranda’s interest in plant-fungal interactions began while she was studying ecology and herbal medicine in the Southern Appalachian Mountains.
+She studies how environmental factors shape fungal communities, especially mycorrhizal fungi.
+Wetlands are messy, beautiful systems that punch above their weight in biodiversity and ecosystem function, and she’s drawn to untangling the complexity and spotlighting the organisms oft-overlooked.
+Her interest in plant-fungal interactions began while she was studying ecology and herbal medicine in the Southern Appalachian Mountains.
 Her curiosity has taken her from mountain fens to the salt marshes and sand plains of coastal New England to the FL Everglades, and now the peatlands of NY.
 At the heart of her research is a deep appreciation for the hidden connections between plants and fungi and the role they play in sustaining ecosystems and a desire to conserve them.

 Rachel Benway